 RAM types

-Fact of life: Fast response memory is expensive, slower memory is cheap.
+General rule for computers: Fast response (= low latency) memory is expensive, slower memory is cheaper.

-Registers - Level 0 - inside CPU, 0 CPU cycles
+Registers - Level 0 - inside CPU, less than one CPU cycle

-L2 cache - Level 1 - outside or on CPU die, 5 cycles
+L2 cache - Level 1 - on or off CPU die, 5 cycles

 RAM/Main memory - Level 2 - 100-1000 cycles